Suboxone Clinics in Windham County, CT

 • Buprenorphine treatment

-• Outpatient services, IOT and outpatient methadone/buprenorphine or naltrexone treatment
+• Outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and IOT

 Perception Programs Inc Perception House

-Perception Programs Inc Perception House is a suboxone addiction treatment center in Windham County, Connecticut, part of the 06226 zip area.
+Perception Programs Inc Perception House is a suboxone clinic in Windham County, CT, part of the 06226 zip area.

 Address: 134 Church Street, Willimantic, CT 06226 in Windham County